johnkerl/miller/docs6/reference-verbs.rst

     $ mlr bootstrap --help
     Usage: mlr bootstrap [options]
     Emits an n-sample, with replacement, of the input records.
+    See also mlr sample and mlr shuffle.
     Options:
-    -n {number} Number of samples to output.
+     -n Number of samples to output.
 Defaults to number of input records.
         Must be non-negative.
-    See also mlr sample and mlr shuffle.
+    -h|--help Show this message.

 The canonical use for bootstrap sampling is to put error bars on statistical quantities, such as mean.
 For example: